berneout/normally-open-closed/README.md

 broad template licenses for software that allow or prohibit use for specific purposes

 The [Normally Open](./open.md) license allows developers to prohibit use for specific purposes, allowing all others.
+Everything not prohibited is permitted.

 The [Normally Closed](./clsed.md) license allows developers to prohibit use for specific purposes, prohibiting all others.
+Everything not permitted is prohibited.

 ## How to Use